 Roller coasters and thrill rides

-There are also many great transition coasters, like Blue Streak, Iron Dragon and Corkscrew, for younger coaster lovers above 48-inches tall but below the 52-54 inches required for bigger rides.
+If that’s too much for you or your child, there are also plenty of great transition coasters, like Blue Streak, Iron Dragon and Corkscrew, for younger coaster lovers above 48-inches tall but below the 52-54 inches required for bigger rides.

-You’ll also find thrill rides like Witches’ Wheel, Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and the new Professor Delbert’s Frontier Fling (formerly known as the RipCord); plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels, and two water rides: Snake River Falls and Thunder Canyon.
+You’ll also find thrill rides like Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and Professor Delbert’s Frontier Fling (formerly known as the RipCord); plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels, and two water rides: Snake River Falls and Thunder Canyon.

-“There is something for everyone at Cedar Point,” events manager Kristy Bacni says.
-“Not only do we offer the best white-knuckle thrills anywhere, but we also have three kids’ areas, a beautiful, mile-long beach, shopping, dining and award-winning live entertainment.
+“There is something for everyone at Cedar Point,” Kristy Bacni, the parks digital communications manager says.
+“Not only do we offer the best white-knuckle thrills anywhere, but we also have four kids’ areas, a beautiful, mile-long beach, shopping, dining and award-winning live entertainment.
 With the brand-new Cedar Point Shores, Cedar Point is a vacation destination that’s close enough for Michigan families to drive to, but far enough away to be a real vacation.”